rafiqhasan/covid-vaccine-alert-India/readme.md

 ## **COVID-19 Vaccine alerter for India**
 Latest release 1.12 ( 9th May - 12:20 AM IST ):
-- Fixed issue crash issue on some OS versions
+- Fixed crash issue on some OS versions
 - Added option to provide age limit

 ## **Features**: